Never miss an important update |

 Opportunities are Infinite

-The UK government is committed to counter pension scams.
-The Fraud Action team is planning a review in its flag system for the regular transfer of pension.
+The UK government is committed to countering pension scams.
+The Fraud Action team is planning a review of its flag system for the regular pension transfer.
 The new action plan will be launched for 2022 -2025 that involves strategies where the government will work with industries to eliminate the vulnerabilities to get justice to the victims, punish offenders, shut fraudulent infrastructure, and give higher support to consumers.

-Pension frauds increased since the introduction of pension freedom in April 2015 when people above 55 were allowed to withdraw cash from their pension plans, giving access to millions of pounds – that was not possible earlier.
+Pension fraud has increased since the introduction of pension freedom in April 2015, when people above 55 were allowed to withdraw cash from their pension plans, giving access to millions of pounds – that was not possible earlier.

-The HMRC is also exploring solutions to issues where the financial scam victims are left with a huge amount of tax bills and penalties.
+The HMRC is also exploring solutions to issues where financial scam victims are left with many tax bills and penalties.

 Initially, a pension scam is difficult to track as it is promoted by some of the most convincing online stores or professional websites.
 The testimonials, reviews and brochures of these sites appear reliable.
 The tricksters contact people out of the blue through phone, text messages or emails and sometimes, they advertise it online.

 They make fake claims to gain the trust of the prospective victim.
-They may claim to be from FCA authorised firms, and sometimes they claim they do not need the FCA authorisation as they are not providing the advice on their own.
+They may claim to be from FCA-authorised firms, and sometimes, they do not need the FCA authorisation as they are not providing the advice on their own.

 They claim they act on behalf of the government, but the aim is to convince the target to buy into their schemes and release the pension funds from their accounts into the firm’s account.

-They sometimes offer high returns schemes, involving high-risk investments into sectors like overseas real estate, forestry, renewable energy bonds and others.
+They sometimes offer high returns schemes involving high-risk investments into sectors like overseas real estate, forestry, renewable energy bonds, etc.

 They often ask to transfer the fund directly into another account and decline to respond after gaining access to the money.